Thank you for reading our post, please rate this article at the end.

 - A four-position clip is included

 This knife from CRKT is designed for special forces use, as evidenced by its resilient design and innovative features.
-For example, the tanto blade on this knife helps improve its durability relative to many of the other models on the market.
+For example, the tanto blade on this knife improves its durability compared to many other models on the market.

-One of the more impressive features of this pocket knife is the automated liner safety, which ensures that the locking liner is less likely to fail due to an additional pin.
+One of the more impressive features of this pocket knife is the automated liner safety, which helps prevent the locking liner from failing by adding an additional pin.
 If you are concerned about your knife opening up on you, you can rest easy with this model.

-While the handle features friction grooves and a few other implementations to ensure you can maintain your grip, we would have preferred a softer inset.
-This is one of the reasons that this knife is an alternative.
+While the handle features friction grooves and a few other grip-enhancing details, we would have preferred a softer inset.
+This is one reason this knife is an alternative.

-The clip with these knives can be used in four different positions, but you must keep something in mind.
+The clip with these knives can be used in four positions, but there’s one thing to keep in mind.
 These knives are not meant to be carried with the tip up in your pocket, and we would not recommend it, as it could be unsafe.

 SOG Salute FF11-CP Folding Pocket Knife